FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 ## Set-up:

 1. Clone this repository to your local machine.
-2. Download images and model weights from: https://osf.io/p48rd/ and extract them under ./model/
+2. Download images, model weights and other files from: https://osf.io/p48rd/ and extract them under ./model/

 *Imporant note:* The OSF repository with images and CNN weights will be made public <b>after</b> acceptance of the publication.
 Contact: fabian.heinemann@boehringer-ingelheim.com if you like to get access before publication.